Our past is behind us. Fri 01 July 2022

 the work is a unique synthesis of artistic and scientific ideals

-Words spelled with letters A, G, T and C. Source: Westworld
+Spelled with the letters A, G, T and C. Source: Westworld

 © All rights reserved.
 The original author retains ownership and rights.